-Dentures in hands with gloves on
+Dentures in hands with gloves on.

 Implant Dentistry, Cosmetic Dentistry, Restorative Dentistry